 They provide a contrast to the shades of the green plant varieties.

 The question is...
 Which red aquatic plant should you use?

 Here are nine of the most popular red aquatic plants among aquarists.
 Get to know more about these plants and how you can use them to produce a more dramatic aquascape for your fish tank.

-Exposing it to low or medium light can cause a lanky, and yellow-green specimen.
+Exposing it to low or medium light can cause a lean, and yellow-green specimen.
 Place the plant under intense light and ensure it receives enough amount of micro-nutrients to achieve pink coloration.

 Aquascapers often use this versatile plant in Dutch style and Nature Aquarium style layouts.
 It can serve as a reddish accent or the focal point.